Writer ~ Publisher ~ Sailor

 Textbook Definition: Alternating moods of abnormal highs (mania) and lows (depression).
 Frequently called bipolar disease (or disorder) because of the swings between these opposing poles in mood.
 A type of depressive disease.
 Not nearly as prevalent as other forms of depressive disorders.
 Sometimes the mood switches are dramatic and rapid, but most often they are gradual.
 Mania often affects thinking, judgment, and social behavior in ways that cause serious problems and embarrassment.
-For example, unwise business or financial decisions may be made when an individual is in a manic phase.

 I am bipolar (aka, manic depressive).